LukePappa/Ourism/text.md

 Being transcends, grounds, and is everything.
-Everlasting oneness with it constitutes true fulfillment.
+To be one with being consciously is true fulfillment.